UoA-CARES/hpc-client/docs/docker.md

 The scheduler launches your image on an available worker and captures the outputs.

+!!! note "Full Docker Documentation"
+    This guide provides a brief overview of Docker and how it is used in the HPC Scheduler.
+For more detailed information, please refer to the [official Docker documentation](https://docs.docker.com/get-started/).

+!!! warning "Docker is Required"
+    All jobs submitted to the HPC Scheduler must run inside a Docker container.

+    You cannot run arbitrary commands on the worker machines itself.

+    If you want to run a script, it must be included in the image and specified as the entry point.

 ## Important Concepts

 !!! info "Code Must Be in the Docker Image"